aeneria/enedis-data-connect/README.md

 ## Getting started

-First you will need a ClientID and a ClientSecret to use Enedis Data Connect API.
+First of all, you will need a ClientID and a ClientSecret to use Enedis Data Connect API.
-Visit https://datahub-enedis.fr/data-connect, to know how to get one.
+Visit https://datahub-enedis.fr/data-connect, to know how to get ones.
+During your registration you will also give a redirect URL, you will need it touse this library.

-Then, install the library with composer:
+Now that you have those, install the library with composer:

 ```sh
 composer require aeneria/enedis-data-connect
 ```

-Now you are ready to start using it.

-If you are using a framework such as Symfony, you can declare a service and use it with dependency injection:
+If you are using a framework such as Symfony, you can declare the library as a service and use it with dependency injection:

 ```yaml
 # config/services.yaml